-Office use is not going away.
-It will just look a bit different from before, and will still play a major part in corporate culture.
-Employees will begin to push back against remote work policies as they recognize they have been shouldering expenses and costs that ordinarily would have been paid by their employers.
-Expectations are for the office market to move more strongly to a tenants market, with office lease asking rates contracting in 2021 and 2022 by 10% to 20%.
-Tenants of all sizes should be able to command lower lease rates and significant incentives, including some we have not seen since the 1980’s; more free rent, increased tenant finish allowances, moving and cabling allowances, and discounted or free covered parking are just some.
+Tenants of all sizes who desire to lease space should be able to command lower lease rates and significant incentives such that have not been seen since the 1980’s.
 Property owners will be looking closer at tenant credit and ability to withstand another round of stay at home orders.
 Tenants with lease renewal options should make sure they have expert advice on market lease rates and not just accept a lease renewal rate proposed by their landlord.
-For companies that wish to relocate or build out new space, significant time will be needed to accomplish design, obtain construction permits and complete construction.
-For most tenants, starting the process 9 to 12 months in advance of your lease expiration is appropriate.
-For large tenants, starting 1 to 2 years in advance is necessary.
-Identifying upcoming space options, gaining market knowledge on other tenants negotiated lease rates and the incentives other tenants received, is necessary to achieve the best economics on your next lease decision.
+With the office market in the tenants favor, don’t be fooled into thinking you can secure a lease space on short notice!
+You will need significantly more time than in the past to accomplish space design, obtain construction permits and complete construction of new space, all due to supply chain issues and construction labor shortages.
+For most tenants, starting the process 12 to 15 months in advance of your lease expiration is appropriate.
+For large tenants, starting 18 months to 2 years in advance is necessary.
+Identifying upcoming space options and gaining market knowledge on other tenants negotiated lease rates and incentives is necessary to achieve the best economics on your lease decision.
 Retaining an experienced commercial real estate consultant to represent your company is imperative to navigating our “new normal”, accomplishing your goals, and keeping your companies occupancy costs as low as possible.